Skip to content

 • Can’t name a specific V2 project they delivered

-• Describes features they “know about” rather than features they’ve configured
+• Describes features they “know about” rather than features they’ve actually configured

-• Only talks about technology, never about business processes or user adoption
+• Only talks technology, never business processes or user adoption

-• Claims everything is possible without acknowledging trade-offs or limitations
+• Claims everything is possible.
+No caveats, no trade-offs

 Green flags: